rivdb/site/_posts/2024-08-27-formatstring2.markdown

 r.sendline(b'%17$llx,%18$llx,%19$llx,WEAREHERE')
 r.interactive()
 ```
-- We read and print the value at the 17th, 18th, and 19th position (offset) ont he stack using the `llx` modifier, to ensure we read all 8 bytes, rather than 4
+- This read and print the value at the 17th, 18th, and 19th position (offset) ont he stack using the `llx` modifier, to ensure we read all 8 bytes, rather than 4
 - `WEAREHERE` serves as a marker so that we can identify where our input is on the stack.

 After running this, our output looks like this: